mfhsieh/leaflet-multi-markers/README.md

 Leaflet.MultiMarkers
 =

-A Leaflet plugin displaying a large number of highly customizable markers.
+A Leaflet plugin for displaying a large number of highly customizable markers, such as those from a CSV file read using [Papa Parse](https://www.papaparse.com/).
+It can easily handle both overall and individual settings for markers, icons, and popups.
 Tested on desktop and mobile versions of Chrome, Edge, Firefox, and Safari.

-If there is a large amount of location data (e.g., from a CSV file read using [Papa Parse](https://www.papaparse.com/)), this plugin can easily handle both overall and individual settings for markers, icons, and popups.

-This plugin will use [Leaflet.IconEx](https://github.com/mfhsieh/leaflet-iconex) to display the markers' icon.
+This plugin will use [Leaflet.IconEx](https://github.com/mfhsieh/leaflet-iconex) to display marker icons.

 * Demo Page: [demo](https://mfhsieh.github.io/leaflet-multi-markers/) (code: [index.html](index.html), data: [example.csv](examples/example.csv))
 * Current Version: v0.9.0